 What has been the impact of this funding?

 Impact on results (attainment and progress)

-As a result of the targeted support children received through our pupil premium funding, the progress 8 score (-0.04) indicates that pp pupils are making progress in line with the national average.
+As a result of the targeted support children received through our pupil premium funding, the progress 8 score (-0.14)

 Impact on attendance

 Targeted intervention using an attendance officer and Heads of House has improved Pp persistent absence.
-(23.2% 20116/17 to 16.5% in 2018).
+PP PA rates are equivalent to national rates.
 Persistent absence pupils have received the support of a 1:1 tutor to allow them to catch up with missed work.